 This is actually the second recall of Hercules tires in less than a year.
 Last August, the company recalled more than 1,200 medium truck radial tires due to concerns that the inner liner of the tires was of insufficient thickness, because of an “improperly working machine.”
 The lack of thickness was believed to be dangerous because it could result in “the formation of voids (U crack) which could result in early life sidewall separations, increasing the risk of a vehicle crash.”

 If you own these tires, follow this recall and have them changed out immediately.
-If you or a loved one has been injured or killed by an accident involving a failed tire, please have them contact Hill Law Firm.
+If you or a loved one has been injured or killed by an accident involving a failed tire, please have them contact our automotive defect attorneys at the Hill Law Firm.
 It is important to act quickly so evidence, such as the tire carcass, tread, and tread pieces, is preserved and protected as quickly as possible.